 Will one of these techniques best suit a water business’ needs?
 Not necessarily.
 Yet they may all be used from time to time to reach your annual goals.
 There are companies who create a very specific image through the repetition of a particular commercial, using a particular technique repeatedly and over a number of years; others who make use of a new style and technique for each campaign.
 Both methods can and do succeed admirably.

 About the authors

-Peter Hercky and Michael Pasqua are founding partners of Hercky Pasqua Herman, an award-winning full service advertising, marketing and public relations agency specializing in business-to-business clients.
+Peter Hercky and Michael Pasqua are founding partners at Hercky Pasqua Herman, an award-winning full service advertising, marketing and public relations agency specializing in business-to-business clients.
 The firm offers a full range of services to clients in every budget category across a broad span of industries.
-Contact Hercky Pasqua Herman, 324 Chestnut Street, Roselle Park NJ 07204, telephone (908)241-9474, email email@example.com.
+You can reach them at Hercky Pasqua Herman, 324 Chestnut Street, Roselle Park NJ 07204, telephone (908) 241-9474, email peter_ firstname.lastname@example.org and email@example.com.